 - In a rare example from a film that, while it takes place during the Christmas season, is not a Christmas film, Michèle's neighbors Rebecca and Patrick in Elle put life-size illuminated figures of the Three Wise Men on their lawn.
 While this may not seem like a lot by American standards, the film takes place in France with all the characters being French, from whom we would usually expect more tasteful, restrained displays.
 (Justified by Rebecca being such a devout Catholic that she and her family take time off to go to Spain and join the pope on the pilgrimage to Santiago de Compostela).

-- In the childrens' picture book The Amazing Christmas Extravaganza, Mr. Merriweather originally intended to celebrate Christmas by decorating his house with a simple string of Christmas lights around the front window.
+- In the children's picture book The Amazing Christmas Extravaganza, Mr. Merriweather originally intended to celebrate Christmas by decorating his house with a simple string of Christmas lights around the front window.
 However, when his neighbor, Mr. Clack, shows off his own decorated house with more than one string of lights, Mr. Merriweather decides to add more decorations to his own house.
 At this point, he gets carried away with the decorations, adding bigger and more elaborate displays until it ends up taking up the electrical power of the city, leading to a mob led by Mr. Clack to tear the decorations down during Christmas Eve.
-While Mr. Merriweather is shocked when he discovers the destruction on Christmas morning, it is then that he realizes that fancy displays are not what Christmas is about.
+While Mr. Merriweather is shocked when he discovers the destruction on Christmas morning, it is then that he realizes that fancy displays are not what Christmas is about, and once again his house is decorated with a simple string of lights.

 - Clue: Variant in book 5 of the book series - the lights and decorations on Mr. Boddy's house don't look too extravagant, but then it turns out he spent a million dollars on the Christmas tree ornaments.